15+ Vegetables That Start with M

 6. Miner’s Lettuce

-This leafy vegetable is also known as Claytonia perfoliata and is part of the Montiaceae family.
+This leafy vegetable is also known as Claytonia perfoliata (its scientific name) and is part of the Montiaceae family.
 This plant is found in North America, where it’s used as a salad green.

 Miner’s lettuce is bright green and has a mild and sweet flavor.
 This vegetable is a good source of vitamin C, vitamin A, iron, beta-carotene, and protein.